 Once the tutorial is over, the handholding ends and things get real.
 When I said that you’re left to your own devices, I meant it, because this isn’t your typical, campaign-oriented video game.
 There’s no storyline, nor is there a boss who tells you what to do each day.
 It’s daunting to say the least.

 What’s great about this game, though, is how real it feels.

 While there are some amenities, like a quick swap option that lets you jump from one vehicle to another, they’re few and far between.
 You’re your own bookkeeper, planner, labourer and salesman, although it is possible to hire AI workers for tilling fields and things like that.
 Their intelligence is lacking, though, and can result in them abandoning jobs before completion.

 Now that we’ve established the fact that Farming Simulator 15 isn’t a realistic-looking Harvest Moon, it’s imperative that we talk business.

-As expected, those who jump into this sim won’t be handed a million dollar farm.
+As expected, those who jump into this sim won’t be handed a million dollar farm (like the kind that do large scale composting).
 No, they’ll have to work their asses off in order to get to that level, with the end goal being a thriving, multi-million dollar business.
 At the beginning, you’re simply a guy who’s been lucky enough to obtain his own farm with the help of a generous bank.
 A bank that wants its loan back.

 You’ll start off with the necessities, including several different tractors and certain attachments.
 These will allow you to sow, seed, cultivate and harvest the limited amount of fields that you lay claim to.
 Anything else that you want will need to be purchased through an always-available store that is stocked full of licensed equipment of all types.
 This includes, but is not limited to, tractors, trucks, lawnmowers, trailers, chainsaws and other forestry equipment.